 Importantly, and I just noticed this as I’m sitting here looking around, everything in this room has a story.
 Everything.
 I’m surrounded by stories.
 (Technically, we all are; I just know these ones, already.)

 The windows face nothing modern: no power lines, no houses.
+There is no clock.
 And what I’m getting at is, if you’re a writer, you need a space where you can lose yourself.
 Your couch, Starbucks, in your cubicle with noise-cancelling headphones because you have no more fucks to give and dammit, you’re going to be a writer if it kills you.
 Someplace where you can go into your work and stay for a while.